symphonygroup/bg-showcase/ai-bot-tensorflow-context/README.md

 # Zara 2.0 Discord Bot Tutorial

-This tutorial will guide you through the process of setting up and configuring the Zara 2.0 Discord bot.
+This tutorial will guide you through the process of setting up and configuring the Zara 2.0 Discord bot along with the summarization API.

 ## Prerequisites

 - Node.js installed on your system (download and install from [https://nodejs.org/](https://nodejs.org/))
 - A Discord account (sign up at [https://discord.com/register](https://discord.com/register))

+## Directory Structure

+Your project folders should look like this:
+- root
+    - ai-discord-bot
+    - summarization-api

 ## Step 1: Install dependencies

-1. Run `npm install` to install the required packages.
+1. Navigate to the `ai-discord-bot` folder and run `npm install` to install the required packages.
+2. Navigate to the `summarization-api` folder and run `pip install -r requirements.txt` to install the required Python packages.

 ## Step 2: Create a new Discord bot and invite it to your server